inc2734/Kotetsu/readme.txt

 == Changelog ==

+= 1.0.5 =
+* Fixed a postbyauthor css bug.

 = 1.0.4 =
 * Fixed a bug that are not changed even if uploaded a logo in customization page.

 = 1.0.3 =
 * Changed the text domain.